 How to make your garden dog friendly

-When you are gardening or sunbathing in the garden dogs enjoy nothing better than trampling through the garden’s undergrowth sniffing and nibbling at anything they find.
+When you are gardening or sunbathing in the garden, dogs enjoy nothing better than getting out of their dog beds UK and trampling through the garden’s undergrowth sniffing and nibbling at anything they find.
 You can’t always see what mischief your pooch is up to, and so it is important to know how to make your garden dog-friendly.
 This article will advise you on how to ensure your garden is a safe area for your dogs to roam.

 Tips on how to maintain a dog-friendly lawn

 Having a dog-friendly lawn gives dogs and children the ideal space to run around and play in, and are safer than stone and gravel surfaces.
 Caesar Millan, a leading expert on dogs, advises that gravel can cut their feet while artificial grass and stone surfaces can over-heat and burn the dog’s footpad.
 A lot of dog owners find that grass is the ideal dog-friendly surface as it is soft, warm, and doesn’t become uncomfortable on bare-feet in the sun.

 Upkeep of that lawn however, can prove hazardous to a dog’s health.
 John, director of Mowers Online, an expert in lawn-mower safety, advises that advances in noise reduction technology for electric models of lawn mowers are proving to be increasingly dangerous dogs.
 Petrol lawn mowers are louder and scare dogs away, whereas with electric mowers (due to lower levels of noise) dogs are less cautious and even approach them.
 This can cause significant injury to your four-legged friend.
 Moreover, some electric models have power cables that can cause a dog to trip or to get tangled in them as they play.
 John recommends that dogs are kept inside or away from the grass when the mower is in use.